jestjs/jest/docs/TutorialReactNative.md

 ### Mock native modules using jest.mock

-The jest-react-native preset comes with a couple of default mocks that are applied on a react-native repository.
-However, sometimes native modules need to be mocked manually.
+The jest-react-native preset comes with a few default mocks that are applied on a react-native repository.
+However some react-native components rely on native code to be rendered.
+In such cases, Jest's manual mocking system can help to mock out the underlying implementation.

 For example, if you'd like to create a snapshot that involves the `ActivityIndicator` module, you need to create a manual mock:

 ```js
 jest.mock('ActivityIndicator', () => 'ActivityIndicator');
 ```

+This will render the component as `<ActivityIndicator {...props} />` with all of its props in the snapshot output.

 Sometimes you need to provide a more complex manual mock.
 For example if you'd like to forward the props of a native component to a mock, you can return a different React component from a mock: